dimelab/issue_observatory_search/README.md

 # 8. Start application
 uvicorn backend.main:app --reload --host 0.0.0.0 --port 8000
 ```

+**Important**: Always activate the virtual environment before running any commands!
+If you see errors like "ModuleNotFoundError", you likely forgot to activate the venv.

 **Note**: Step 1 installs Playwright Python package.
 Step 2 downloads the actual Chromium browser (~300MB).
 Both are required for web scraping to work.